 Scientists have long suspected that inflammation in the brain (neuroinflammation) could be the cause of the amplification of pain signals in the brain seen in fibromyalgia.
-They can show this to be the case in lab animals, but this theory has been hard to prove in humans—mostly because researchers can’t very easily biopsy brain tissue of living people.
+They can show this to be the case in lab animals, but this theory has been hard to prove in humans—mostly because researchers can’t very easily biopsy the brain tissue of living people.

-However, some very creative Swedish scientists figured out a different way assess levels of inflammation in the brain; by sampling the cerebrospinal fluid (CSF) that surrounds the brain and spinal cord.
+However, some very creative Swedish scientists figured out a different way to assess levels of inflammation in the brain; by sampling the cerebrospinal fluid (CSF) that surrounds the brain and spinal cord.
 Because the CSF is in constant contact with the brain, it mirrors what is happening in the brain.

-Imagine pouring milk over a chocolate flavored puffed rice breakfast cereal.
+Imagine pouring milk over a chocolate-flavored puffed rice breakfast cereal.
 Slowly the milk will become brown and sweeter as it is absorbing the chocolate powder and sugars from the cereal.
 Rather than drinking the milk, if you instead sent a sample to a lab you would find small amounts of the ingredients of the cereal.

 This is the same principle the Swedish researchers used in sampling the CSF in fibromyalgia: any inflammatory chemicals in the “brain juice” must have gotten there by being absorbed from the brain tissue.
 And what they found was that the CSF in fibromyalgia subjects contained much higher levels of inflammation compared to healthy people.
 In particular, there were very high levels of certain chemicals secreted by neurons (brain and nerve cells) in response to injury.

 Lots of different animal research has shown that inflammation in and around neurons seems to be the key factor in the transition from acute pain to chronic pain, and in the development of the pain amplification seen in illnesses like fibromyalgia.
-This study not only confirms that this process is happening in people with fibromyalgia, it also provides a new way to think about lowering fibromyalgia pain.
+This study not only confirms that this process is happening in people with fibromyalgia, but also provides a new way to think about lowering fibromyalgia pain.

 Treatments to Lower Neuroinflammation